kngwyu/rlpy3/doc/tutorial.rst

 -----------------

 Running experiments via :func:`Tools.run.run` automatically saves the results to the specified path.
-If we run an :class:`Experiments.Experiment` instance directly, we can store the results on disc with the :func:`Experiments.Experiment.save` method.
+If we run an :class:`experiments.Experiment` instance directly, we can store the results on disc with the :func:`experiments.Experiment.save` method.
 The outcomes are then stored in the directory that is passed during initialization.
 The filename has the format `XXX-results.json` where `XXX` is the id / seed of the experiment.
 The results are stored in the JSON format that look for example like::